FREE TRIAL UPGRADE!

 All shipped containers of hazardous chemicals must be labeled with the required label elements:

-• Name, address and phone number of the responsible party.
+• Name, U.S. address, and U.S. phone number of the chemical manufacturer, importer, or other responsible party.

 Labeling exemptions